ep4sh/autopsy/README.md

 ## PostgreSQL development instance
-It is available to spin-up PostgreSQL database in container via docker-compose.
+There is a way to spin-up development PostgreSQL database in container via docker-compose.
 ```
 cd docker_misc/db
 docker-compose up -d